 In addition to the many resorts and condos, there’s an 18-hole golf course and 450 boat slips.

-It’s fun to visit the Marina just to walk around and gawk at the impressive luxury yachts and sailboats that are parked there.
+It’s fun to visit the Marina to walk around and gawk at the impressive luxury yachts and sailboats parked there.

 It should be noted that there isn’t really a public beach in the Marina.
 The beach here is only accessible via the luxury condos and resorts that line it, so this isn’t the place you go for a day on la playa.